chiella01/Fully-Automated-and-Secured-Terraform-Infrastructure-with-CICD-pipeline/README.md

 ## Jenkins setup
 1) #### Access Jenkins
-    Copy your Jenkins Public IP Address and paste on the browser = ExternalIP:8080
+    Copy your Jenkins Public IP Address and paste on the browser (Public IP:8080)
     - Login to your Jenkins instance using your Shell (GitBash or your Mac Terminal)
     - Copy the Path from the Jenkins UI to get the Administrator Password
     - Run: `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
     - Copy the password and login to Jenkins
     - Plugins: Choose Install Suggested Plugings
     - Provide username and password details of your choice
         - Username: ****